ElysiumWhale/ToyotaApp/README.md

 List of mocks:

 - NewsViewController (represents possible view of news cells)
-- HistoryViewController (represents possible view of news cells)
-- Service booking is not ready on server side...
-- TestDriveVC
-- RepairingVC

 ## Future release

-- Dynamic adding of servcies categories created by admin of client module (several types of VC with inheritance for code reusabitiy (types: 1,2,3 choices, map, map with time)
+- ~~Dynamic adding of servcies categories created by admin of client module (several types of VC with inheritance for code reusabitiy (types: 1,2,3 choices, map, map with time)~~
-- Booking history
+- ~~Booking history~~
 - News from server created by admin of client module
 - Some UI adaptation for 4.7' iPhone generation
 - Delete cars